waleko/waleko.github.io/content/publication/ogps_corrector/index.md

 ---
-title: 'System for correcting the position of a participant in orienteering competitions using the Kalman filter on Kotlin'
+title: 'Development of a GPS-coordinates correction system for live broadcasting of orienteering competitions using the Kalman filter on Kotlin'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here